Enable Printer Sharing in Windows Sandbox

 Enable or disable printer sharing with Sandbox via Windows Registry

-If you don’t see the Sandbox folder key, right-click on the Windows key, then create a subfolder key called Sandbox.
+If you don’t see a Sandbox folder key, right-click on the Windows key and create a new subfolder named Sandbox.

 That should do it!